npustchi/chef-bcpc/README.md

 ### Local Build

+* Review `virtual/packer/variables.json` and set the variables (those with default value 'null' are required).
+An exmaple can be found at [variables.json.example](virtual/packer/ variables.json.example).
+This step issential for building a packer box as a base image and for building the virtual environment.
 * Review `virtual/topology/topology.yml` for the topology you will build and make changes as required, e.g. assign more or less RAM based on your topology and your build environment.
 Other topologies exist in the same directory.